 According to Fahey, whether you are a novice or established entrepreneur, it’s critical to work with a business strategist who can help you answer tough questions such as how and when you should transition the business, and how to maximize value and communicate the transition to your family so that it is a harmonious transition.

-Offering a retirement plan not only allows you to save for retirement, but also may provide an employer tax deduction, Painter noted.
+Offering a retirement plan not only allows you to save for retirement, but also may provide an employer tax deduction, DiSilvio noted.

 Tristan Harding, director of insurance at PNC Wealth Management, has seen entrepreneurs leave a lucrative corporate career to start their own business – but they leave behind some important benefits.